-The Sheriff's Office has implemented a new Information Technology (I.T.)
+The Sheriff's Office has implemented an Information Technology (I.T.)
 Liaison position that has brought with it many positive benefits.
 This command officer and his staff analyze workflow in various areas of the agency to help streamline process and procedure.
 For instance, a new I.T. protocol has been put into place that has improved efficiency, minimized staff confusion, increased staff productivity, and reduced Help Desk/Service Center calls.
 As a result, the number of Service Center incidents called into the County Information Technology Department decreased 22% from previous years.
-This has translated into cost savings for both the Sheriff's Office and
+This has translated into cost